If you're taking the plunge into digital drawing then you're going to need to research drawing tablets for beginners, and we're here to help!

 This is quite a personal one.
 Depending on your needs, you'll need to assess whether your chosen tablet has good value for money.

-How much are drawing tablets?
+How much are drawing tablets for beginners?

-Drawing tablets come in a dizzying range of price points, but fortunately this reflects the target audience rather than quality.
+Drawing tablets come in a dizzying range of price points, but fortunately, this reflects the target audience rather than quality.

-There are two main types of tablet: standard digital tablets and display tablets.
+There are two main types of tablets: standard digital tablets and display tablets.
 The first are faceless tablets you connect either via USB or wi-fi to your computer: you draw on the tablet, and your marks appear on your monitor through whatever software you’re using.
 These typically cost between £50 and £100, though you’ll find more advanced models can cost as much as £500.

-If you already own an iPad or other general tablet, you can invest in a standalone stylus like the Apple Pencil (£114.97 from Amazon).
+If you already own an iPad or other general tablet, you can invest in a standalone stylus like the Apple Pencil (SQUIRREL_TEXT_13077301).
 But these aren’t universally compatible, so if you’re set on using your stylus on a screen, make sure it’s labelled clearly to work with your device.
 If you're looking for a drawing app for your iPad, check out our guide to the best drawing apps for iPads.

 Which are the best drawing tablets for beginners?